ekrall1/electricity-demand/README.md

   - ensure the `kaggle.json` is saved to `.kaggle` folder in the correct location (see instructions at the link above)
   - from the command line, run `kaggle datasets download robikscube/hourly-energy-consumption -p ./data`

+- To test
+  - `python src/app.py`
+  - `src/configuration.py` contains an options object, which can be modified to change the run settings.  `src/custom_types.py` type definitions specify some of the limitations, such as allowable entries for zones and model types.